att-innovate/charmander-experiment-nessy/README.md

     ./experiments/nessy/bin/nessy_script

-Alternatively, you can run every step manuelly
+Alternatively, you can run every step manuelly.
+Follow the steps below:

 #### Start Vector and Analytics-Stack